wwangsa/sandbox-rdbms/README.md

 # RDBMS setup for development environment
-Using chatGPT to quickly generate docker-compose skeletons for most popular databases such as MySQL, SQLServer, and Oracle databases.
+I have been wanting to setup sandbox environments for common databases so I could compare the feature and performance.
+Using chatGPT, I was able to generate docker-compose skeletons quickly for most popular databases such as MySQL, SQLServer, and Oracle databases.
 The parameters are tweaked accordingly.

-Note: Some of the file names has CPU architecture in the file extension which means it only works on that particular architecture.
-When it's not provided, means it works with amd64 and arm64.

-# TODO:
-+ Add ability to execute sql
-+ Add healthcheck
+## RDBMS
+To setup the credentials for the RDBMS below, rename `.env.dist` to `.env` and place the credentials after the `=` for each line

-## MySQL
+### MySQL

 ```shell